How confident are you in your brand’s SEO and content?

 2. Using More Long-Tail Keywords in More Targeted Content

 Brands with strategic blog content churn out 67% more leads than those that don’t publish content at all, according to Hubspot.
 During their respective buying journeys, 71% of B2B buyers will read blog content.

 Is any blog content better than no blog content?
 Maybe so, but there’s no reason to settle for mediocrity.
-As you will soon find out, lackluster content won’t be able to compete with output from smart and savvy digital marketers in 2021.
+As you will soon find out, lackluster content won’t be able to compete with output from smart and savvy digital marketers.